Available Equine - aged 11 years & older

 Pictures taken May 19, 2010 Picture taken June 2016

 Murphy was acquired with 64 ponies from a neglect situation in Lewisville, Texas.
 Murphy is smart and enjoys attention, but she is very unsure of people, and she will need an experienced adopter or trainer to work with her.
-She has worn a halter and been led, but she is not halter trained.
+She has worn a halter and been led, and she is currently being halter trained.
 Murphy needs a patient adopter who will give her the time she needs to learn to trust people.
 Murphy is halter broke, but she is not broke to ride.
 Once Murphy learns to trust, she should progress well in her training.